Back to the Future: The Role of Past and Future Context Predictability in Incremental Language Production

-\paragraph{Operationalizing communicative reward} Although the observed self-repair provides an approximation of the speaker's communicative intent, several lexical representations may be compatible with the intended semantics.
-Moreover, speakers may trade-off semantic alignment in favor of lexical availability because of interactions between semantic and phonological processing in the production system, particularly when multiple competing forms fall within the ballpark of the target semantics \citep{dell1992stages,cutting1999semantic,vitevitch2002influence,ferreira2003phonological,koranda2022good}.
-Beyond this uncertainty at the level of lemma representations, \emph{Tip-of-the-Tongue (ToT)} phenomena highlight that speakers may experience difficulty in accessing the phonological form of the word even when they have access to the precise semantic and syntactic properties of the lexical representation \citep{brown1966tip,kempen1983lexicalization}.
-Realistically, speakers may have uncertainty about both the target semantics and phonological form during online production.
-To simulate this uncertainty, we generate ``noisy'' semantic and phonetic representations of the self-repair $\hat{w}_{t}$, which we treat as the intended production target.
-We then define communicative success (or reward) of a word $w_i$ as the semantic and phonetic distance between this word and the noisy representation of the production target $\hat{w}_t$.
+\paragraph{Operationalizing communicative reward:} Although the observed self-repair provides an approximation of the speaker's communicative intent, several lexical representations may be compatible with the intended semantics.
+Because semantic and phonological processes interact and jointly constrain lexical selection within the production system, speakers may trade off semantic alignment for lexical accessibility, particularly when multiple competing representations approximate the intended lexical semantics \citep{dell1992stages,cutting1999semantic,rapp2000discreteness,ferreira2003phonological,goldrick2011interaction,koranda2022good}.
+Even when speakers have access to the precise semantic and syntactic properties of a lexical representation, \emph{Tip-of-the-Tongue (ToT)} phenomena demonstrate that they may nevertheless experience difficulty accessing its phonological form \citep{brown1966tip,caramazza1997many}.
+Consequently, speakers may experience uncertainty about both the intended semantics and the phonological form during online production.

+\rr{To simulate this uncertainty, we generate ``noisy'' semantic and phonetic representations of the self-repair $\hat{w}_{t}$, which we treat as the production target.
+We introduce random perturbations to generate approximate representations of the target, against which we measure the communicative utility of alternatives.
+Conceptually, this allows us to model uncertainty about the speaker's intended target rather than assuming that the observed self-repair corresponds exactly to that target.
+Methodologically, it also enables us to include the repair itself as an alternative in the model, since the distance between the observed repair and the noisy target representation will generally be non-zero.}

 Semantic representations were estimated by mapping words to real-valued word embedding vectors.
 We derive these vectors by fitting \texttt{fasttext} embeddings \citep{bojanowski2016enriching} to the CANDOR corpus, which yield 100-dimensional semantic vector representations.
 To generate a noisy semantic representation of the target, we inject Gaussian noise into the target word vector as follows: